kjetilge/mantra-material-ui-kickstarter/README.md

-# meteor-mantra-kickstarter
+# mantra-material-ui-kickstarter

-### bring your meteor mantra development up to speed
+### Meteor mantra using Material-ui.

 Please make sure you read [Mantra Specification](https://kadirahq.github.io/mantra/) and visit the [official repository](https://github.com/kadirahq/mantra).
 Keep in mind that Mantra is an approach to application architecture rather than a framework.
 It is supposed to keep our options open and not lock us in to any particular library, we are free to choose how manage routing, state management and data-binding.
 In other words bring your own toolkit: flow router / react router GraphQL, Redux or any other shiny new thing.